themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 <h3>Hormonal Contraceptives and Hormone Therapy</h3>

-Many doctors offer hormonal contraceptives and hormonal therapies as a first line treatment to an endometriosis patient.
+Many doctors offer hormonal contraceptives and hormonal therapies as a first line treatment option to an endometriosis patient.
 Hormone therapy can come in the form of birth control pills, progesterone only pills, progesterone medicines, and GnRH agonists, like Lupron.

 While oral contraceptives and hormonal therapy are the most commonly prescribed medications for endometriosis, they are proven to not <a href="http://endopaedia.info/diagnosis12.html" target="_blank" rel="noopener noreferrer">eradicate</a>, <a href="https://www.jmig.org/article/S1553-4650(16)30047-4/abstract" target="_blank" rel="noopener noreferrer">stop progression</a>, or <a href="https://www.contemporaryobgyn.net/endometriosis/case-surgery-endometriosis" target="_blank" rel="noopener noreferrer">improve the disease</a>.